byorgey/blog/posts/2025/06/16/monads-are-not-burritos.md

 fallacy"](https://byorgey.github.io/blog/posts/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy.html).
-In it, I made the argument that humans tend to learn best by first grappling with concrete examples, and only later proceeding to higher-level intuition and analogies later; hence, it's a mistake to think that clearly presenting your intuition for a topic will help other people understand it.
+In it, I made the argument that humans tend to learn best by first grappling with concrete examples, and only later proceeding to higher-level intuition and analogies; hence, it's a mistake to think that clearly presenting your intuition for a topic will help other people understand it.
 Analogies and intuition can help, but only when accompanied by concrete examples and active engagement.
 To